ChocolateApp/Chocolate/README.md

 - [ ] Add watched movies, and series to the watchlist of TMDB
 - [ ] Add movies, series, games without restarting the server
 - [ ] Add website UI to link with Radarr, Sonarr, Lidarr...
+- [ ] Use the GPU to encode videos if possible

 ### Work in progress